tier4/CalibrationTools/calibrators/docs/tutorials/marker_radar_lidar_calibrator.md

 [marker_radar_lidar_calibrator]: The 2D calibration pose was chosen as the output calibration pose
 ```

 Once the `Send calibration` button is clicked, the result will be sent to the sensor calibration manager.
-No pairs can be added or deleted afterward like the image shown below.
-Please make sure you want to end the calibration process when you click the button.
+Afterward, no pairs can be added or deleted, as shown in the image below.
+Please make sure you want to end the calibration process before clicking the button.

 <table>
   <tr>